Updated: Dec 12, 2022

 Because of their age, they are unable to obtain employment.

-Employer policies or activities that discriminate against them on the basis of their age
+Employer policies or activities that discriminate against them based on their age

 Causes and Statistics of Age Discrimination

-People are living and working longer than ever before, and one out of every five jobs in the United States is now 55 or older.
+People live and work longer than ever before, and one out of every five jobs in the United States is now 55 or older.
 Unfortunately, this pattern has only exacerbated workplace ageism.
-Employers are typically motivated by prejudices or greed, rather than an actual hatred of older workers, such as a false perception that older employees will make the company seem less cutting edge, may not stay with the company long term or may need more medical expenses.
+Employers are typically motivated by prejudices or greed rather than an actual hatred of older workers, such as a false perception that older employees will make the company seem less cutting edge, may not stay with the company long term, or may need more medical expenses.